Jefferson F. Paril

 My interests range from crop improvement to building software for quantitative and population genetics modelling.
 I worked on maize field trials to improve abiotic and biotic stresses resistance/tolerance in the Philippines.
 During my masters I worked on genomic selection in maize.

 I am now working with Alex Fournier-Level on the evolution of herbicide resistant weeds in agricultural ecosystems.
 I am currently working on a low-cost and unbiased colorimetric protocol for quantifying herbicide resistance of individual plants: instaGraminoid.
 I hope to use this to quantify plant health in general.
 I have also pieced together a rough Pool-ddRADseq simulation framework.
-Pool-ddRADseq or pool sequencing coupled with double digest restriction-associated DNA sequencing is a low cost approach to generating genomic data from populations or pools of individuals for quantitative and population genetics applications.
+Pool-ddRADseq or pool sequencing coupled with double digest restriction-associated DNA sequencing as a low cost approach to generating genomic data from populations or pools of individuals for quantitative and population genetics applications.
 The rest of my projects are found in my gitlab page.